sam-doomguy/documentation-api/Reports.md

 Admins, power users, and read only users have access to all reports.
 Includes account, group and organisation reports.

-Users only have access to account reports which they have been granted access to.
+Users only have access to account reports that they have been granted access to

 Please note only up to one years worth of reports will be returned